 On 31 October, in a matter of hours, a satellite dish was installed at the house in Gaaitjie and a DStv decoder powered directly by a solar-charged battery was activated, to give Sophia and her family access to a wide world of information, education, and entertainment.

-Sophia’s daughter’s plan is to carry on with lay-by instalments so that the DC-powered 225-litre fridge-freezer can be installed in the middle of December, just in time for Christmas.
+Sophia’s daughter’s plan is to carry on with lay-by installments so that the DC-powered 225-liter fridge-freezer can be installed in the middle of December, just in time for Christmas.
 Who knows, perhaps she will aim for a solar-powered laptop computer next!?